Nebulanomi/05.Azure_Networking_Exercises/README.md

             --subnet-prefix $SubnetPrefix \
             -l $Location

-    3. Created a Gateway Subnet in the "Hub" (10.0.254.0/27) & "OnPrem" vNET (10.128.254.0/27).
+    2. Created a Gateway Subnet in the "Hub" (10.0.254.0/27) & "OnPrem" vNET (10.128.254.0/27).
         Note: A VPN GW needs to be deployed in a specific subnet named "GatewaySubnet".

-    4. Created a "Gen1" "Route-based" VNG (Virtual Network Gateway) in the "Hub" & "OnPrem" vNET.
+    3. Created a "Gen1" "Route-based" VNG (Virtual Network Gateway) in the "Hub" & "OnPrem" vNET.
         Note: Active-Active mode is "disabled" & BGP is "enabled" with ASN as "65002".

-    5. Created a LNG (Local Network Gateway) with the "On-prem" address space & the details of the "OnPrem" VNG.
+    4. Created a LNG (Local Network Gateway) with the "On-prem" address space & the details of the "OnPrem" VNG.
         Note: LNG refers to the details of the local VNG including its IP address, BGP AASN & peering IP.
         Note Address space refers to the local address range that we want to be reachable from the other VNG.

-    6. Created an LNG with the "Hub" address space & the details of the "Hub" VNG.
+    5. Created an LNG with the "Hub" address space & the details of the "Hub" VNG.
-    7. Added a VPN connection on the "Hub" GW:
+    6. Added a VPN connection on the "Hub" GW:

         Connection type: "Site-to-Site (IPsec)"; VNG: "Hub GW"; LNG: "OnPrem GW"; Shared key: "A secret key"; IKE protocol: "IKEv2";

-    8. Added a VPN connection on the "OnPrem" GW but with the "Onprem" VNG & the "Hub" LNG.
+    7. Added a VPN connection on the "OnPrem" GW but with the "Onprem" VNG & the "Hub" LNG.
+    8. A site to Site VPN is created between the "Hub" vNET & "Onprem" vNET.
     9. Verified that the connections are in the "Connected" status.
     10. Created a VM on the "OnPrem" vNET with Azure CLI (Bash Shell).